-Japanese cities feature restaurants serving both local and

-international cuisine in all price ranges.
+Japanese cities feature restaurants serving both local and international cuisine in all price ranges.
 Many restaurants feature window displays of plastic replicas of their most popular dishes along with their prices, making ordering easy.
-Tipping not customarv is in restaurants. although а service charge may be included in the bill.
+Tipping is not customary restaurants. although service а charge may be included in the bill.

-Japanese traditionally considered eating and drinking while walking in public ill-mannered although less so today.
+Japanese traditionally considered eating and drinking while walking in public ill-mannered although less so todav.
 Street food vendors (vatai) are popular, particularly during festivals (see p.
 2 of Aesthetics and Recreation), as are fast food restaurants.